Even bears understand true beauty!

 to a comedy moment.
 Sometimes included in a series of such shots from the humans in the room.
 Commonly used as a way to revitalize a dying joke.

 or subtitled animal noises.
 The animal in question usually says something entirely unlike what the human character believes it is thinking.

-See also Even the Dog Is Ashamed.
+See also Even the Dog Is Ashamed

 open/close all folders